-Originally called Decoration Day, it was set aside especially to remember those who died in battle.
-Shortly after the Civil War, the commander of the Grand Army of the Republic declared May 30 as a day “for the purpose of strewing with flowers the graves of comrades who died in defense of their country.”
+Originally called Decoration Day, May 30th was set aside especially to remember those who died in battle.
+Shortly after the Civil War, the commander of the Grand Army of the Republic declared it as a day “for the purpose of strewing with flowers the graves of comrades who died in defense of their country.”

 Ever since, towns have held solemn ceremonies to remember the ones who paid the ultimate sacrifice.
 That’s why you’ll see so many American flags in cemeteries these days.
 Some hold a ceremony right in the cemetery.

 Clipping from The Guthrian, May 31, 1900:

 “May 30th, the most sacred day to the American people, a day when all thoughts are of the things past and gone; a day of memories that soften the heart and dim the eyes; a day when a patriotic and grateful people pay tribute and render due homage to the men that by their valor, heroism and sacrifice made it possible for us to enjoy the heritage of freedom and liberty over this broad land.

 “At ten o’clock A.M. the procession headed by Guthrie Center Cadets and the Military Band, followed by members of the G.A.R., civic societies, and citizens in carriages, proceeded to the cemetery where each grave of their comrades was strewn with flowers.
 After this ceremony was performed the procession returned to town and disbanded for dinner.

 “At one thirty P.M. the citizens assembled at the opera house which had been beautifully decorated to finish the ceremonies of the day.
 After singing by the glee club, D. Brown, the orator of the day delivered an eloquent and patriotic address, which was replete with lofty thoughts that inspired his hearers with a deeper patriotism and love of country.